akeeba/panopticon/documentation/Mail Templates.md

 Sent when Akeeba Panopticon attempted to install a new Joomla! version on a site, but it failed to do so.

 Use this mail type to notify the user that the site upgrade has failed.
 They need to check if the site is functional and upgrade it manually.

+This is sent when the Joomla Update task has tried installing an update, but failed.

 Additional variables available: